Guide

 }

-The MCP server requires at least one connected grant on the Nylas application behind your API key.
-Run nylas auth config --api-key YOUR_NYLAS_API_KEY, then verify with nylas auth list.
+The MCP server requires at least 1 connected grant on the Nylas application behind the API key.
+Run nylas auth config --api-key YOUR_NYLAS_API_KEY to store the key, then verify connected accounts with nylas auth list.
+If the list is empty, connect an email account through the Nylas dashboard before retrying.

 # Check existing grants